auroralabs-ai/loci-optimize/README.md

 ✨Maximum qualified advice for software refactoring is provided through reinventing vocabulary, training, tokenizers, an error prediction mechanism to ensure maximum model quality.

-✨It is compatible with Visual Studio version XX or higher and GitHub.
+✨It is compatible with Visual Studio version 1.81.1 or higher and GitHub.

 ## What can you do with LOCI today?
-Like Shazam for music, LOCI listens to your music==your software lines of code and identifies similarities, which indicate cloned or redundant code.
+Like Shazam for music, LOCI listens to your music == your software lines of code and identifies similarities, which indicate cloned or redundant code.

 ## ✨ Full Transparency of the Redundant Code
-Scan snipped code, part of a function, and LOCI, Like Shazam for Music, but for SW lines of code will display the list of Cloned, redundant code segments in your project and Repos.
+Scan snipped code, part of a function, and LOCI, Like Shazam for Music, but for SW lines of code, will display the list of Cloned, redundant code segments in your project and Repos.

 ![gif2](https://github.com/auroralabs-ai/loci-optimize/blob/main/2.1.%20Short-list%20redundant%20code.gif)

 ## ✨ Automatically Refactoring Code According to Your Style
-Extract function for the selected candidate(s)
+Extract function for the selected candidate(s).

 ![gif3](https://github.com/auroralabs-ai/loci-optimize/blob/main/3.1.%20Automatically%20refactor%20redundant%20code%20according%20developer%20style.gif)